bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 For example the sdX3 and sdX4 root file system partitions might be increased in size from 1GiB to 2GiB.
 This might allow extra cross compiled binaries to be installed on the unit.

-As another example, partitions sdX5 (Config) and sdX7 (Update) rarely use more than about 200MiB so it would be safe to reduce these from 1GiB each to, say, 0.5GiB.
+As another example, partitions sdX5 (Config) and sdX7 (Update) which are normally 1GiB in size, never actually use more than about 350MiB so it would be safe to reduce these partititons from 1GiB each to, say, 0.5GiB.

-The only restriction is that the order of the partitions must not be modified.
+Naturally, the order of the partitions and their file system type (ext2/ext4/swap) must not be modified.

 #### Troubleshooting weird error messages during partitioning
 Sometimes strange problems with partitioning the target drive can be overcome